dud3/git-devbliss/git-extensions/test/commands.md

-        status        List branches, pull requests, and issues issue         Quickly post an issue to GitHub delete        Delete the current branch on github.com -v --version  Print version number of git-devbliss
+        status        List branches, pull requests, and issues issue         Quickly post an issue to GitHub delete        Delete the current branch on github.com review        Review a pull request with the given id merge-button  Merge a pull request with the given id close-button  Close a pull request with the given id without merging -v --version  Print version number of git-devbliss

 ## A regular branch life cycle